RichGuk/rich.grundy.io/src/blog/2021-07-27-kdes-konsole-slow-to-start.md

 ---

 > TL;DR
-> It turns out lots of bookmarks for remote servers in Konsole slows things down.
+> It turns out lots of bookmarks for remote servers slows things down.

 My Konsole was slow to create new windows,  taking 5-10 seconds.
 It didn't happen all the time but frustrating nonetheless.